 RI Index

-The RI Indicator is a quantitative model developed by Return Insights that classifies stocks based on defined statistical criteria.
+The RI Indicator is a proprietary quantitative model developed by Return Insights that classifies stocks using clearly defined statistical criteria.
 Using this classification, the rules‑based RI Index is constructed, and its composition is updated monthly in accordance with the model logic.
+RI conducts its analyses autonomously and independently, based solely on quantitative and publicly available data.

 TWR (Time‑Weighted Return): Measures the pure investment performance of the portfolio, independent of the timing and size of cash flows.
 The TWR is suitable for comparing different investment strategies because it evaluates only the quality of the portfolio allocation — not the investor’s contribution behavior.
 It answers the question: How strong was the investment strategy itself?